We offer a number of taught courses in the School of Mechanical and Systems Engineering.

-Most research students proceed to the degree of Ph.D. which requires three years full time study or five years part time study.
-The degree of M.Phil. is available for candidates who cannot commit this length of time.
+Most research students proceed to the degree of PhD which requires three years full time study or five years part time study.
+An MPhil degree is available for candidates who cannot commit this length of time.
 You might be interested in looking at our research pages.

-The School was highly placed in the Research Assessment Exercise 2008 - see our news item for details.
-We were placed 10th in the country for research quality, with 65% of our research rated as 'world-leading' or 'internationally-leading'.
+The School was highly placed in the Research Excellence Framework (REF) 2014.
+We were placed in the top quartile for world-leading outputs, with 81% of our research rated as 'world-leading' or 'internationally-excellent' .

 Our School offers postgraduate opportunities in many areas of engineering.
 We have a strong postgraduate culture with excellent facilities and good contacts with industry.
 Our multidisciplinary staff expertise allows a multifaceted approach to research and postgraduate study.

-If you’re working or studying in the UK and considering postgraduate study, Newcastle University’s Postgraduate Open/Information Days and Study Fairs are a great way to find out more.
-Details are available at Postgraduate Open Day.
+If you’re working or studying in the UK and considering postgraduate study, Newcastle University’s Postgraduate Open Day and Study Fairs are a great way to find out more.

 Applicants who are non-native English speakers and who do not meet the required language entry standard should contact the University's language centre, INTO, for details of English language courses.
 The School may contribute towards the cost of your tuition - see free English tuition for more details.